Childbirth, lactation, types of twins, problems related to child bearing and gametes banks

 Infertility treatment methods

-Renucleation experiments have been carried out on frogs and mice, In the an experiment of frog: Nuclei of amphibian (toad) embryonic cells at different stages of development were removed, These nuclei were transplanted into an infertilized amphibian (toad) ova whose nuclei had been removed or destroyed by radiation previously.
+Renucleation experiments have been carried out on frogs and mice, In the experiment of frog: Nuclei of amphibian (toad) embryonic cells at different stages of development were removed, These nuclei were transplanted into an unfertilized amphibian (toad) ova whose nuclei had been removed or destroyed by radiation previously.

-Each of these ova starts to develop normally into individuals that are identical in their characters to the individual from which the cultured nuclei were taken, This proves that the early embryonic cell nuclei (cultured nuclei) are capable to direct the embryonic development in a manner similar to that of the zygote nucleus itself.
+Each of these ova starts to develop normally into individuals that are identical in their characters to the individual from which the cultured nuclei were taken, This proves that the early embryonic cell nuclei (cultured nuclei) are capable of directing the embryonic development like that of the zygote nucleus itself.

-Keep them available for reproduction till the time of need, The gametes of these animals are stored in a frozen condition (− 120°) for a period reaches up to 20 year, After that period, they can be used in the artificial fertilization, even after the death of the producer individuals or if some rare animal species are exposed to extinction.
+Keep them available for reproduction till the time of need, The gametes of these animals are stored in a frozen condition (− 120°) for a period reaches up to 20 year, After that period, they can be used in artificial fertilization, even after the death of the producer individuals or if some rare animal species are exposed to extinction.

-Some people desire to store their gametes in such banks to ensure the continuity of their generations, even after their death with several years, There is a question here: Could such techniques succeed in case of the human?
+Some people desire to store their gametes in such banks to ensure the continuity of their generations, even after their death with several years, there is a question here: Could such techniques succeed in the case of the human?